MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 # Priority list

-- Resilient, by making it hard for bugs to silently creep in across game updates
+- Robust, which is an automatic benefit of compiled languages, making it hard for bugs to silently creep in across game updates
-- Simple, by trimming most features from C
+- Simple, by trimming most features from C, while only allowing pure functions
+- Stateless, by having the mod define functions with specific names that the game can call in events
 - Secure, by having the game developer explicitly expose functions
 - Hot reloadable, by having every mod be a DLL that isn't able to store state
-- Readable, using an imperative syntax based on C while only allowing pure functions
 - Easy to integrate, since everything is inside of a single .c and .h file
+- A configuration language, since the developer can expose structs the mods can fill in and return

 # Example program